matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/aa.md

 **Step 1.** The system checks that the nonce of the transaction has not been used before.
 You can read more about preserving the nonce uniqueness [here](#keeping-nonces-unique).

 **Step 2.** The system calls the `validateTransaction` method of the account.
-If it does not revert, proceed to the second step.
+If it does not revert, proceed to the next step.

 **Step 3.** The system checks that the nonce of the transaction has been marked as used.

 **Step 4 (no paymaster).** The system calls the `payForTransaction` method of the account.
-If it does not revert, proceed to the third step.
+If it does not revert, proceed to the next step.

 **Step 4 (paymaster).** The system calls the `prePaymaster` method of the sender.
 If this call does not revert, then the `validateAndPayForPaymasterTransaction` method of the paymaster is called.
-If it does not revert too, proceed to the third step.
+If it does not revert too, proceed to the next step.

 **Step 3.** The system verifies that the bootloader has received at least `tx.ergsPrice * tx.ergsLimit` ETH to the bootloader.
 If it is the case, the verification is considered complete and we can proceed to the next step.